ultralytics/yolov5/README.md

 ## <div align="center">Segmentation ⭐ NEW</div>

-YOLOv5 [release v7.0](https://github.com/ultralytics/yolov5/releases) brings support for realtime instance segmentation model training, validation, prediction and export!
-We've made training segmentation models super simple.
-Click below to get started.
+In YOLOv5 [release v7.0](https://github.com/ultralytics/yolov5/releases) we introduced SOTA realtime instance segmentation models for the first time.
+Our models are super simple to train, validate and deploy.
+See full details in our [Release Notes](https://github.com/ultralytics/yolov5/releases/v7.0) and visit our [YOLOv5 Segmentation Colab Notebook](https://github.com/ultralytics/yolov5/blob/master/segment/tutorial.ipynb) for quickstart tutorials.

 <details>
   <summary>Segmentation Checkpoints (click to expand)</summary>